Program Details

 ---|---|

-Is This Degree Right For Me? | The Mathematics specialization is designed for persons who plan to transfer to a four-year college or university in a major that is math intensive.
+Considerations for Selecting Degree | The Mathematics specialization is designed for persons who plan to transfer to a four-year college or university in a major that is math intensive.
 The Mathematics specialization includes the courses usually required in the first two years of a baccalaureate degree program in mathematics.
 Students can expect to take multiple sequences of laboratory sciences (like biology, chemistry or calculus- based physics) along with general courses such as English, history, communications and the orientation to college life as a STEM major, SDV 101 for STEM majors. |

-What Should I Consider When Selecting Courses |
+Considerations When Selecting Courses |

 Students in the Mathematics specializations are urged to begin their programs of study during the fall semester because many courses are sequential and only offered once a year.
 Students should start their programs by taking MTH 263 - Calculus I as it is the pre-requisite for many of the lab science and advanced mathematics courses required for the program.